 Difficulty Level: Easy

 Situated just two miles from the North Cascades Highway is the dazzling Blue Lake.
 With its sparkling, azure waters, this hidden gem sits surrounded by towering mountain peaks, forests, and wildflower meadows.
-With just 320 meters of elevation to the lake, this is one of the best hikes in North Cascades for families and an easy hike in Washington.
+This is easily one of the best hikes in North Cascades for families and an easy hike in Washington.

 5. Easy Pass